-The equation used to adjust the NTGR based on participant spillover is as follows:
+The equation used to adjust the Core NTGR based on participant spillover is as follows:

 NTGR=(1-FR+PSO)

 Sample

 The sample for a spillover survey should be a random sample of current and up to one year previous program participants.
 Regardless of the year of participation, spillover should be measured within the set of homes that were completed within 12 months of the survey date.